geemaple/geemaple.github.io/README.md

 ## Why another _debug_config file?

-1. It's more easy display images with `static` variable poiting to local disk
+1. It's more easy to display images with `static` variable poiting to local url
 2. Disable google analysis when writing blogs